The Toolkit supports mutual aid-based, anti-oppressive organizing around disasters.

 Finding common ground with our principles and values is a prerequisite for using this platform.

 As a collaborative project with Mutual Aid Disaster Relief, we share the network’s guiding Principles and Core Values.
-These values are meant to guide and shape our collective work in tangible ways.
+These values guide and shape our collective work in tangible ways.
 Our Core Values are:

 - Mutual Aid